Please Don't Go (KC and the Sunshine Band song): KWS version

 A sound-alike cover of Double You's arrangement was released in April 1992 as the debut single by the British group KWS and hit number one on the UK Singles Chart for five weeks in May 1992 and reached number six on the US Billboard Hot 100 in October that year.
 In Germany, the song reached No. 7 but disappeared out of the German Singles Chart the following week due to legal issues with Double You, who covered the song before.
 Due to this fall, "Please Don't Go" is the song with the highest position that dropped out of the country's singles chart the following week.

-It was recorded and released after record company Network Records failed to secure UK distribution rights for the Double You version.
+KWS's version was recorded and released after record company Network Records failed to secure UK distribution rights for the Double You version.
 KWS band member Chris King heard the Double You version in a club in early 1992, and, bringing together the other KWS members to form the band, decided to cover it "like the Love Affair covered Robert Knight's 'Everlasting Love' or David Parton covered Stevie Wonder's 'Isn't She Lovely'."
 The similarity between the versions resulted in Network paying compensation to Roberto Zanetti, Double You's producer, following three years of legal action.

 The KWS version was dedicated in honour of Nottingham Forest defender Des Walker, who was on the verge of signing for Italian team Sampdoria.
-It was also a double A-side with "Game Boy"; King recalled: "We wanted something new and Game Boy was my son's favourite games console at the time.
+In the UK, it was issued as a double A-side with "Game Boy"; King recalled: "We wanted something new and Game Boy was my son's favourite games console at the time.
 There were various mixes on the 12-inch single with silly names like "Afternoon of the Rhino", which had been the title of a northern soul single by Mike Post."